autoplot/documentation/javadoc/org/das2/qds/ops/Ops.UnaryOp.md

+# org.das2.qds.ops.Ops.UnaryOp

-# org.das2.qds.ops.Ops.UnaryOpUnaryOps are one-argument operations, such as sin, abs, and sqrt
+UnaryOps are one-argument operations, such as sin, abs, and sqrt

 ***
 <a name="op"></a>
 # op